dusty-nv/jetson-inference/docs/webrtc-flask.md

 {{ slider('classification_confidence_threshold', '/classification/confidence_threshold', 'Confidence Threshold') }}
 ```

-These implement the controls for the classification model, and there are others for the different type of DNNs.
+These above implement the controls for the classification model, and there are others for the different type of DNNs.

 [`rest_property()`](../python/www/flask/utils.py) is backend utility function in Python that handles `GET` and `PUT` REST requests for getting/setting user-defined attributes.  `checkbox()` and `slider` are Jinja macros that render the HTML components for the controls and JavaScript for executing the REST queries.
 If you're wondering what the `{{ ... }}` code is in index.html, those are [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) expressions.